 Coconut For Firmness

 The husks of used coconuts may seem like a weird material for a mattress, but it’s increasing in popularity.
-The Emily Natural Crib Mattress and the Naturalmat Coco Mat also use coconut coir, and for good reason: coir has great breathability and moisture-resistance, both of which are super important in preventing mold and bacterial growth.
+The Emily Natural Crib Mattress, the Naturalmat Coco Mat, and the Nook Pebble Pure also use coconut coir, and for good reason: coir has great breathability and moisture-resistance, both of which are super important in preventing mold and bacterial growth.

 Fibres from coconuts also have another major “pro” when it comes to crib mattresses: they don’t compress or sag over time.
 After years of use, you’re unlikely to find uneven firmness across the surface of the mattress, or peaks and valleys from sagging.
 Babies need a consistently firm mattress, and coconut fibre is dense and durable.